kyleconroy/sqlc-dev/_posts/2020-04-11-sqlc-one-point-two-released.md

 categories: posts
 ---

+This release brings with it an official Docker image for you whale fans out there.
+A configuration file change allows file systems paths to be a list of paths.

 ## Core
 * Publish an official Docker container ([#422](https://github.com/kyleconroy/sqlc/pull/422))
 * Configuration values for `schema` and `queries` can now be a list of paths ([#426](https://github.com/kyleconroy/sqlc/pull/426))